 Following on from our popular review of the best mops for tile, we’ve had a number of requests for our verdict on the best hardwood floor cleaners currently available… and we’re only too happy to oblige!

-We’ve chosen and reviewed the 6 best hardwood floor mops for 2019 to make your buying decision easier.
+We’ve chosen and reviewed the 6 best hardwood floor mops for 2020 to make your buying decision easier, and help you find a hardwood floor mop that lasts into 2020 and beyond.
 Our list ranges from old-school mops, for those that enjoy a hands-on approach, to a gentle and effective hardwood scrubber and also steam mops that sanitize away germs.